Future-proofing workflows with Canon's PTZ cameras

 From pan-tilt-zoom cameras to controllers, firmware, and apps – Canon’s full range of PTZ cameras and their capabilities explored.

-A Canon RC-IP1000 PTZ against a black background.
+A Canon CR-N100 PTZ (Pan, Tilt, Zoom) camera against a black background.

-The entry-level CR-N100 is the latest addition to Canon's PTZ camera lineup, part of an imaging ecosystem that now includes controllers, software and licensed apps.
+The entry-level CR-N100 is one model in Canon's PTZ (Pan, Tilt, Zoom) camera lineup, part of an imaging ecosystem that also includes PTZ camera controllers, software and apps.

 Thanks to their pan, tilt, and zoom capabilities and the fact that they can be controlled remotely, PTZ cameras are perfect for a wide range of applications.
 In an era when video production is rapidly changing, Canon has released six 4K PTZ cameras to date – the CR-N700, CR-N500, CR-N300, CR-N100, CR-X500 and CR-X300 – and is continuing to grow the range with more system tools, including the RC-IP1000 PTZ controller, the SKAARHOJ RC-SK5 controller and the Multi camera management application software.

-Firmware updates and licensed apps enable Auto Tracking with intelligent human subject recognition and Auto Loop facilities, streamlining the production process.
+Firmware updates and licensed apps enable Auto Tracking with intelligent human subject recognition and automatic framing, and Auto Loop facilities, streamlining the production process.
 Both the CR-N700 and CR-N500 support the Auto Tracking and Auto Loop apps.
 The CR-N300 and CR-N100 support the Auto Tracking app, while the CR-X300 outdoor PTZ camera is compatible with the Auto Loop app.
-These apps are available via a paid licence after installing a free firmware update.
+These apps are available via a paid licence after installing a firmware update, and a free Lite version of the Auto Tracking app is available for compatible PTZ cameras.

 Canon CR-N700